-People who enjoy their jobs, do so because they find the little details of their day to day work fascinating.
-Unfortunately, your date doesn’t care about the minutiae of a presentation on work place efficiency that you’re putting together.
-There are exceptions – if you’re a TV producer who met Katie Price last week (‘Oh the things I could tell you about her!’) then you might have a captive audience.
-But unless you’ve got something really juicy to recount don’t bother.
+People who enjoy their work do so because they find the little details of their every day role fascinating.
+Unfortunately, your date doesn’t care about the minutiae of a presentation that you’re putting together.
+There are exceptions, of course – if you’re a TV producer with a few celeb tales then you could have a captive audience.
+But unless you’ve got something really juicy to recount, don’t bother.

-Also, if you really hate your job there’s no bigger turn off than you moaning about it on a first date.
-Whether it’s that John from accounts was promoted over you despite the fact that you know for sure that he steals from the stationary cupboard, or that your manager Wendy took all the credit for your great idea, your date doesn’t care.
-Sure, they’ll be interested in what you do, but now is not the time for a monologue about it.
+If you really hate your job then there’s no bugger turn off than moaning about it on a first date.
+Whether it’s that John from Accounts was promoted over you or that your manager took all the credit for your great idea, your date doesn’t care.
+Sure, they’ll be interested in what you do, but now is not the time to deliver a monologue on it.

 7. Your health

-We’re sorry you’ve had a fungal nail infection for the last month, and we’re really sorry that you have painful bouts of gastroenteritis, but this is not flirty first date talk.
-First dates are the marshmallow of the dating world – light, fluffy and fun.
-Health and high energy is attractive, monthly hospital appointments aren’t.
+We’re really sorry if you had the flu last month, or you just can’t shift that stubborn ingrown hair, but this is not flirty first date conversation.
+First dates are like a marshmallow – light, fluffy and fun.
+Being healthy and full of energy is attractive, a list of ailments isn’t.
 Leave the medical chat to your friends and family who are duty bound to listen and sympathise.
-If you have a serious condition such as diabetes, then you might want to share on later dates, but unless you think your date really needs to know, you’re best off keeping quiet on your first meeting.
+If you have a serious condition, like diabetes, then you might want to share this on a later date but, unless you think your date really needs to know, you’re best keeping things to yourself at a first meeting.

 8. Your dating life

-Similarly, talking about how many, or how few, dates you’ve been on in the past few years isn’t a good idea.
-Too many and your date will wonder why you haven’t found anyone to stick with yet.
-Too few and your date will wonder what it is about you that they’ve missed that’s put other people off.
-This sounds cruel, we know, and everyone has varying kinds of luck – for one thing, we’ve all been through ‘dry patches’.
-But openly talking about it on a date just opens you up to judgement.
+Similarly, discussing how many – or how few – dates you’ve been on in the past few years isn’t a good idea.
+Too many and your date will wonder why you haven’t found anyone to stick with yet; too few and they’ll try to work out what it is that might have put other people off.
+This sounds cruel, we know, and everyone has varying kinds of luck – we’ve all been through dry patches, after all.
+But openly talking about it on a date opens you up to snap judgements.

 If this article gave you the confidence to find your match, try eHarmony today!Join Now